Back to Home

 2. Right to rectification

-The data subject has the right to request the controller to immediately rectify inaccurate personal data concerning him or her.
-Taking into account the purposes of the processing, the data subject has the right to request the completion of incomplete personal data, including by means of providing a supplementary statement.
+The data subject has the right to obtain from the controller without undue delay the rectification of inaccurate personal data concerning him or her.
+Taking into account the purposes of the processing, the data subject has the right to have incomplete personal data completed, including by means of providing a supplementary statement.

 3. Right to erasure

-(1) The data subject shall have the right to obtain from the controller the erasure of personal data concerning him or her without undue delay, and the controller shall be obliged to erase personal data without undue delay where one of the following grounds applies:
+(1) The data subject shall have the right to obtain from the controller the erasure of personal data concerning him or her without undue delay and the controller shall have the obligation to erase personal data without undue delay where one of the following grounds applies:

 1. The personal data are no longer necessary for the purposes for which they were collected or otherwise processed.

-2. The data subject withdraws his or her consent on which the processing is based according to Art.
-6 (1) (a) or Art.
-9 (2) (a) GDPR, and there is no other legal ground for the processing.
+2. The data subject withdraws their consent on which the processing was based pursuant to Art.
+6 para.
+1 lit. a) or Art.
+9 para.
+2 lit. a) GDPR, and there is no other legal basis for the processing.

 4. The personal data was processed unlawfully.

-5. The erasure of personal data is necessary to fulfil a legal obligation under Union or Member State law to which the controller is subject.
+5. The erasure of personal data is necessary for compliance with a legal obligation under Union or Member State law to which the controller is subject.

-(2) Where the controller has made the personal data public and is obliged pursuant to paragraph 1 to erase the personal data, the controller, taking account of available technology and the cost of implementation, shall take appropriate measures, including technical ones, to inform controllers which process the personal data that the data subject has requested the erasure by such controllers of any links to, or copy or replication of, those personal data.
+(2) Where the controller has made the personal data public and is obliged pursuant to paragraph 1 to erase them, the controller, taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform controllers which are processing the personal data that the data subject has requested the erasure by such controllers of any links to, or copies or replications of, those personal data.

-(3) Paragraphs 1 and 2 shall not apply to the extent that processing is necessary
+(3) Paragraphs 1 and 2 shall not apply insofar as processing is necessary

 1. to exercise the right to freedom of expression and information;

-2. to fulfill a legal obligation required by Union or Member State law to which the controller is subject or to perform a task carried out in the public interest or in the exercise of official authority vested in the controller;
+2. for compliance with a legal obligation which requires processing under Union or Member State law to which the controller is subject, or for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller;

 3. for reasons of public interest in the area of public health pursuant to Art.
-9 (2) (h) and (i) and Art.
-9 (3) GDPR;
+9 para.
+2 lit. h) and i) and Art.
+9 para.
+3 GDPR;

-4. for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes pursuant to Article 89(1), insofar as the right referred to in paragraph 1 is likely to make the achievement of the objectives of that processing impossible or seriously compromises it, or
+4. for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes in accordance with Article 89(1), insofar as the right referred to in paragraph 1 is likely to render impossible or seriously impair the achievement of the objectives of that processing, or

 4. Right to restriction of processing

-(1) The data subject shall have the right to obtain from the controller restriction of processing where one of the following conditions applies:
+(1) The data subject shall have the right to request from the controller the restriction of processing where one of the following applies:

-2. the processing is unlawful and the data subject opposes the erasure of the personal data and requests the restriction of their use instead;
+2. the processing is unlawful and the data subject objects to the erasure of the personal data and requests the restriction of its use instead;

-3. the controller no longer needs the personal data for the purposes of the processing, but the data subject needs them to assert, exercise or defend legal claims, or
+3. the controller no longer needs the personal data for the purposes of processing, but the data subject requires them for the establishment, exercise or defence of legal claims, or

 (2) Where processing has been restricted pursuant to paragraph 1, such personal data shall, with the exception of storage, only be processed with the consent of the data subject or for the establishment, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest of the Union or of a Member State.